build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 ## AWS PrivateLink

-Privacy breaches on the internet present genuine risks, with [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html), you can link your own VPCs, on-premise networks, and supported AWS services (e.g. Amazon Lambda, Amazon Bedrock) privately (private IP) without exposing your data to the public internet.
+Privacy breaches on the internet present genuine risks but with [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html) you can link your own VPCs, on-premise networks, and supported AWS services (e.g. Amazon Lambda, Amazon Bedrock) privately (private IP) without exposing your data to the public internet.

 The figure below shows how AWS PrivateLink works.